-If you are obsessed with Coachella fashion, then you've probably heard of designer Jeremy Scott.
+If you're obsessed with Coachella fashion, then you've probably heard of designer Jeremy Scott.
 Friend to the stars and 12-time Coachella attendee, the creative director of Moschino is known for his over-the-top aesthetic and just-as-extra celebrity clientele.

-In an announcement made by model Gigi Hadid at Moschino’s annual Coachella party (see what we mean), it wasn't his casual #nipslip that made headlines — the areola has its own Instagram, by the way — but the news that Scott was revealed as H&M’s latest collaborator, with a capsule collection dropping on November 8.
-A more formal statement was reported Sunday in Vogue.
+In an announcement made by model Gigi Hadid at Moschino’s annual Coachella party in April (see what we mean), it wasn't his casual #nipslip that made headlines — the areola has its own Instagram, by the way — but the news that Scott was revealed as H&M’s latest collaborator, with a capsule collection dropping on November 8.

-In addition to Moschino, Scott has also designed for Adidas and Ugg and he's the latest in the growing list of notable designers H&M has enlisted to design their hit, one-off collections, including Alexander Wang, Maison Martin Margiela, Jimmy Choo, and Versace.
+In addition to Moschino, Scott has also collaborated with Adidas and Ugg, and he's the latest in the growing list of designers H&M has enlisted to produce one-off collections, including Alexander Wang, Maison Margiela, Jimmy Choo, and Versace.

 Moschino x H&M will include womenswear and menswear, with prices ranging from $25 to $300.
 Last week, Scott shared a sneak peek of the campaign (a photo of Gigi Hadid, shot by Steven Meisel) on Instagram, writing "I created this collection as a gift to my fans."
 A second image featured models Imaan Hammam, Rianne Van Rompaey, Soo Joo, Vittoria Ceretti, and Stella Maxwell dressed head-to-toe in metallics, leather, and some over-the-top accessories (just look at those peace sign earrings).